waneya/Approx-Q-Learning-Based-Multi-Agent-Pacman/2_5_approach_game_theory.md

 | **1O & 1D** | tie/win, tie/loss | ?, ?| ?, ?|
 |**2O**| tie/win, tie/loss| ?, ?| ?, ? |

 # Score > 0; time not considered

-Please note, our team's possible actions are represented by the first column, and payoff as the first item in each cell in  the inner cells.

 | | **2D** | **1O & 1D**| **2O**|
 | ---- | ----| ---- | --- |